LB13 LPN Bridge RN Option

 Candidate Selection

-Admission to the nursing program is competitive and based on a weighted selection formula that includes the following factors:
+Admission to the LPN/Paramedic Bridge ASN Option is competitive and is based on a weighted selection formula that includes the following factors:

-• Cumulative GPA in general education and occupational courses (minimum 2.5 required)
+• Cumulative GPA in required general education and prerequisite courses, with a minimum GPA of 2.5 required.

-• HESI A2 examination score (minimum score of 70 required to apply)
+• HESI A2 examination score, with a minimum score of 70 required to apply.

-The application date is defined as the date the student’s major is officially listed as ASN in the Banner system.
+The application date is defined as the date the student’s major is officially listed as ASN in Banner.

 Program Capacity and Scheduling

-During the Spring semester, the program admits up to twenty-five (25) students at each of the following four (4) campuses:
+During the spring semester, the program admits up to twenty-five students at each of the following locations:

 • Griffin Campus - Friday